 Being Bear Aware

 Alaska is home to a majority of the United States bear population.
 This population is made up of four different species and a variety of subspecies.
 The most notable are the brown bear, black bear, grizzly bear, and polar bear.
 These species are differentiated by adaptations and environment.
-No matter the terrain, or species you may encounter, being bear aware is of a top priority for the safety of both you and the animal.
+No matter the terrain, or species you may encounter, being bear aware is of top priority for the safety of both you and the animal.
 It is important to remember that you are exploring through their home.

 Many of us are excited to encounter a bear on a trip through Alaska, but hopefully at a distance.
 Although bear encounters are rare, preventatives can be followed to help ensure that bears stay wild.
-When you go into the wild you are bound to encounter wildlife, and being bear aware focuses on the measures to maintain respect and support for Alaska’s wilderness.
+When you go into the wilderness you are bound to encounter wildlife.
+Being bear aware means focusing on the measures to maintain respect and support for Alaska’s wilderness.

 A bears main job at all times is to eat.
-Black bears are affectionately referred to as forest dumpsters at times.
 In the same vein, bears are opportunistic eaters.
 If an opportunity presents itself, say a granola bar left in an unlocked car, these clever critters will find a way to get to it and devour it by any means necessary.
 Even if that means shredding your car interior and ripping off door handles.

 Bears are some of the top predators in Alaska.
 Many hit record sizes due to the vast terrain and abundance of food sources.
 Some bears, such as the grizzly, are known to be more aggressive and territorial.
 Having adapted to live in the open, barren tundra means needing to fight when threatened.
-Other bears such as the black bear have adapted to run up the nearest tree if threatened, an advantage of living in forested areas.
+Other bears, such as the black bear, have adapted to run up the nearest tree if threatened, an advantage of living in forested areas.
 Since bear behavior can differentiate, understanding their environments and their behavior within them is important.

 What Does it Mean to be Bear Aware?